OpenISS/kg-recommendation-framework/README.md

 ---

 sample:
-crawler_example.py :  craw movie infomations
+crawler_example.py :  craw movie infomations  How to run: python3 crawler_example.py
-get_alltriples.py: get all triples hello2222.rdf: RDF format sample kg_examples.py:  add triples to neo4j
+get_alltriples.py: get all triples      How to run: python3 get_alltriples.py:
+hello2222.rdf: RDF format sample kg_examples.py:  add triples to neo4j     How to run: kg_examples.py
-modify_node.py: modify node
+modify_node.py: modify node     How to run: python3 modify_node.py
-neo4j_multilingual.py:  test neo4j multilingual
+neo4j_multilingual.py:  test neo4j multilingual      How to run: python3 neo4j_multilingual.py
+---

+How to train a model:
+In src/recommendation_system/ folder.  and run main.py

+What IDE did we use to develop code?
+Recommend to use pycharm (any version).
+Or use text editing software such as vim.

+How to run from command line:
+python3 xxxx.py

+How to run from Google Colab?
+upload all the file to colab, and click run.

+Tested MacOS version: Mac Mojava 10.14.6